JalalHasan-22/Movies-Library/README.md

 4. get results for popular movies by sending a git request to endpoint "/popular".
 5. Saving a favorit movie to the database by sending a post request to endpoint "/addMovie".
 6. retreiving from favorite movies database by sending a get request to endpoint "/getMovie".
+7. updating a specific movie in the database by sending a put request to endpoint ("/udpateFavMovie/id").
+8. deleting a movie from the database by sending a delete request to endpoint ("/delete/id").
+9. get a single movie from the database by sending a get request with the movie id to the endpoint ("/getFavMovie").

 ## Task12) update